How to get to the National Library

 The National Library of Sweden is open to everyone.
 You are welcome to visit us at Humlegårdsgatan 26, in central Stockholm.

-The nearest tube stations are Östermalmstorg (the red line) and Hötorget (the green line).
-Several buses stop at Stureplan, which is closest stop to the National Library.
+The nearest subway stations are Östermalmstorg (the red line) and Hötorget (the green line).
+Several buses stop at Stureplan, which is the closest stop to the National Library.
 Plan your trip using SLs travel planner.